ofek/asciinema.github.io/docs/manual/server/self-hosting/quick-start.md

 `DATABASE_URL`, including the use of a separate/external PostgreSQL server.

-Finally, the `caddy` service runs [Caddy web server](https://caddyserver.com/) in a reverse proxy mode, with automatic HTTPS enabled for the domain specified with the `--from` argument (which should be the same as the `URL_HOST` on `asciinema` service).
+Finally, the `caddy` service runs [Caddy web server](https://caddyserver.com/) in reverse proxy mode, with automatic HTTPS enabled for the domain specified with the `--from` argument (which should be the same as the `URL_HOST` on `asciinema` service).
 See [HTTPS configuration](configuration.md#https) for additional information.